 This program provides speech and language services to infants, toddlers and preschool children.
 To receive services, children must: have only speech and/or language delays or disorders, and be preschool aged – not yet eligible for kindergarten.
 Speech-language assessments and treatment are offered at the five regional public health units located in Victoria, Saanich, Esquimalt, West Shore and the Peninsula.
 Visit the website to contact the Health Unit closest to you.

 BC211 connects people to the community, government and social services they need.
 You can call or text 2-1-1 any day of the week, between 8 AM and 11PM.
 They offer confidential, multi-lingual, and texting services.
-You can also chat online, link is below.
+You can also chat online.

 The Westshore "1000 X 5" Children’s Book Recycling Project was started in September 2012.
 Through this initiative, gently-used children’s picture books are collected from the community, screened for suitability, counted, labelled, sorted, and bagged for distribution to young children (birth-5 years) and their families in the Westshore.
-Drop off locations are at every School District #62 elementary school in the Westshore area.
-Just ask the office for the location of the donation box.
-We share books on a rotating basis to 250 families per month.
+Each week, a small, but dedicated, group of volunteers screen, sort, clean and package gift bags of books for distribution by local family serving agencies in the Westshore area.

 Island Sexual Health offers information on pregnancy, testing, options and decision making.
 They are are a pro-choice organization that offers non-biased, factual, and comprehensive information equally on all options available in Canada.
 They believe a pregnant person has the ability and right to make the best decision for themselves when they are given objective, non biased information.
 You can make an appointment for more information and support.
 The Victoria Clinic is located at #101-3960 Quadra Street

 The Inter-Cultural Association of Greater Victoria (ICA) helps individuals and organizations to connect across cultures.
 We provide information, support and tools to help immigrants and refugees reach their goals.
 By engaging people through networks, education, employment, and arts programming we create a welcoming community.
-Their main office is located at 930 Balmoral Road
+Their main office is located at 808 Douglas Street, Suite 102

 The Compassionate Friends is an international, non-profit, non-denominational, self-help organization, offering friendship, understanding, grief education and HOPE for the future to all families who have experienced the death of a child at any age, from any cause.
-Our Primary Purpose is to aid in the positive reconciliation of grief and foster the physical and emotional health of parents and their surviving children.
-Our Secondary Purpose is to provide information and education about the grief of bereaved parents and their surviving children.
-The objective is to help those in their community, including family, friends, co-workers, employers and professionals to be supportive.
+They aid in the positive reconciliation of grief and foster the physical and emotional health of parents and their surviving children as well as provide information and education about the grief of bereaved parents and their surviving children.

-The BC Bereavement Helpline (BCBH) is here for you.
-We are a non-profit, free, and confidential service that connects the public to grief support services within the province of BC.
-Whether you are looking for bereavement support groups, community events, information on BC Bereavement Day, information on how to donate or to volunteer with us you will find it here.
-Please call the BC Bereavement Helpline and speak with one of our caring volunteers for information on our bereavement support groups, agencies, and peer-based support.
-Your call is free, confidential, and anonymous.
-We will help you find the most appropriate support for your specific type of loss.
+They are a non-profit, free, and confidential service that connects the public to grief support services within the province of BC.
+Whether you are looking for bereavement support groups, community events, information on BC Bereavement Day, information on how to donate or to volunteer with them, you will find it on their site.
+Please call the BC Bereavement Helpline and speak with one of their caring volunteers for information on their bereavement support groups, agencies, and peer-based support.

-The CCRR program staff work in partnership with Aboriginal families and communities on reserve and in urban settings throughout British Columbia.
-Our goal is to increase the availability and accessibility of high quality child care resources and services that support the needs of First Nations, Inuit and Métis children and families.
-We strive to be adaptable, responsive, inclusive and culturally relevant.
+The ACCRR program staff work in partnership with Indigenous families and communities on and off reserve and in urban settings throughout the province.
+Their goal is to increase the availability and accessibility of high quality child care resources and services that support the needs of First Nations, Inuit and Métis children and families.

 If you think a child or youth under 19 years of age is being abused or neglected, you have the legal duty to report your concern to a child welfare worker.
 Phone 1 800 663-9122 at any time of the day or night.
 Your call will be answered by the Provincial Centralized Screening team (PCS) and their primary role is to receive and assess child protection reports and initial requests for ministry service across the province, 24 hours a day, 365 days a year.
 If a child is in immediate danger, call police (call 9-1-1 or your local police) to intervene and a child protection social worker should be contacted to determine whether the child is in need of protection.